PaloAltoNetworks/cortex-xql-queries/README.md

-# XQL Queries for Cortex XDR and Cortex XSIAM
+# Correlation Rules and XQL Queries for Cortex XDR and Cortex XSIAM

-This repository contains samples of XQL queries that can be leveraged in Cortex XDR and/or Cortex XSIAM.
+This repository contains samples of correlation rules and XQL queries that can be leveraged in Cortex XDR and/or Cortex XSIAM.
 These queries may have dependencies which will be explained.

 ## Summary